mayamcdougall/NotePaper/README.md

 	Here you can specify the moderators for your comments.
 This option uses an array, so make sure to place your input inside the parentheses.
 If you're using User ID's, wrap each ID in quotes and separate them with commas.
 If you're using an App ID, just place it in quotes inside the parentheses.

-	* **colorscheme**
+	* **dark**

 	The default color scheme for Facebook comments is "light".
-Here, you can optionally set them to "dark" if it's a better match for your website
+Enabling this will set them to use their "dark" theme, if you find it's a better match for your website.

 	* **order**